 Artificial water bodies (AWB) are surface water bodies, which have been created in a location where no water body existed before and which, have not been created by the direct physical alteration, movement or realignment of an existing water body.
-The Lismore Canal is within the SWRBD.
+Within the WRBD these waters include the Cong and Eglington Canals.